 Natural Nutrition for dogs

-There are two options for you to choose from:
+There are three options for you to choose from:

-Premade Raw Food Consultation: If you want the convenience of a premade raw food but have no clue which brand to choose or what to look for, this is for you.
-I will help you calculate how much you need to be feeding your dog(s) based on weight and activity level, which premade food to choose and why.
-The cost for this consultation is $40 for one dog, $20 for each additional dog.
+Premade Raw or Cooked Food Consultation: If you want the convenience of a premade raw food or precooked but have no clue which brand to choose or what to look for, this is for you.
+I will help you calculate how much you need to be feeding your dog(s) based on weight and activity level, which premade or precooked food to choose and why.
+Please note precooked does not mean kibble, it means a fresh food diet that is cooked and delivered.
+The cost for this consultation is $50 for one dog, $35 for each additional dog.

 Free Email Course

 The five lessons include: